mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

     - `web`
     - `bastion`

+#####{#template-components-configurations-flag}
 - flag

     The unique name identifier of each layer.

-    _flag_ name must between 4 to 10 characters in length and contains only alphanumeric characters.
+    You must specify the _flag_ name for each configuration layer.
+The value must between 4 to 10 characters in length and contains only alphanumeric characters.

+#####{#template-components-configurations-provision}
 - provision

     The infrastructure provisioning configurations.

+    For more information on _provision_ section, please refer to [ALM Template Reference guide](https://learn.mobingi.com/alm-templates-reference#provision).

+#####{#template-components-configurations-container}
 - container

     The software runtime configurations for each instance node.

+    For more information on _container_ section, please refer to [ALM Template Reference guide](https://learn.mobingi.com/alm-templates-reference#container).

 ## Alm-template Structure {#template-structure}